 With Gavin, Grundy and Nunn-Price all identifying contrasting causes for what the NAO sees as a looming cyber skills crisis, it may well be that a solution will require action from a range of sectors: government, educators, consultancies and, perhaps most importantly, end-user organisations themselves.

-Computing’s Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.
+Computing and QA Training's Securing Talent campaign aims to raise awareness of the growing need for people with cyber security skills in industry and government, and for clearer pathways into the cyber security profession.

 By eliminating high entry costs for big data analysis, you can convert more raw data into valuable business insight.